tompollard/phd_thesis_markdown/source/07_list_of_tables.md

 \newpage

 <!--
-The \listoffigures will use short captions first, and the whole caption if none is present.
+The \listoftables will use short captions first, and the whole caption if none is present.
 To keep this list readable, ensure each figure has a short caption, e.g.

 +----------+----------+----------+
 |   Test   |  Test2   |  Test3   |